facelessuser/coloraide/docs/src/markdown/compositing.md

 So in the code below, we work our way from the bottom of the stack to the top.
 Since the background is isolated from the `multiply` blending, in each region, we start by performing a `normal` blend on the bottom circle against the background.
 We then apply `multiply` blending on each color that is stacked on top.
+If a layer does not have a color in the particular region we are evaluating, we can use `#!color transparent` or omit it completely.
 We've provided both the P3 and sRGB outputs to make it easy to compare in case your browser blends in one instead of the other.

 <div style="background: white; display: inline-block; padding: 10px;">
 <span class="isolate blend-multiply">